Chemistry (CH)

 CH-442 Physical Chemistry 2 (3 credits)

 Offered Spring Term only.
-The student continues her study of physical chemistry, with an emphasis on kinetics.
+The student continues her study of physical chemistry, with an emphasis on kinetics, quantum mechanics, and spectroscopy.

 Prerequisite(s): CH-441